erply/api-go-wrapper/README.md

 Contributing
 -------
-This library is not in the final state and it means for continuous development.
-Therefore I would like to cover the entire ERPLY API and contributions are of course always welcome.
-The calling pattern is pretty well established, so adding new methods is relatively straightforward.
+This library is not in the final state, and it means for continuous development.
+Therefore, I would like to cover the entire ERPLY API and contributions are of course always welcome.
+The calling pattern is pretty well-established, so adding new methods is relatively straightforward.

 Clients
 --------